 After a short closure at the beginning of ‘lock-down’ work recommenced at the Centre, although progress is limited by the reduced availability of supplies which affects the construction industry, and the need to maintain appropriate distancing on-site.

-The contractors have maintained steady progress, and the first of five bore holes which will house the ground-source heat pump are complete and can be seen to the Western side of the building.
-Internally, construction of walls is almost complete, as is some of the ‘first-fix’ plumbing and electrical work.
+The contractors have maintained steady progress, and the ground-source heat pump system installation is almost complete.
+Internally, construction of walls and ceilings is almost complete, as is some of the ‘first-fix’ plumbing and electrical work.

 It is not possible to predict accurately a completion date, but the signs are that reconstruction may be finished by late October.
 Once building works are complete there will follow a period of finishing and re-equipping, before the Centre can re-open.
 Council is shortly to consider revised options for future management of the Centre, in the light of Covid-19’s effects.